vacu9708/Study-records/Web development/Server-side/Handling large traffic/readme.md

 Query caching refers to caching the results of frequently executed queries to retrieve the data from memory instead of executing the query.<br>

 # Content Delivery Network(CDNs)
-Instead of serving static content such as images, videos directly from the origin server,<br>
+Instead of serving static content such as images and videos directly from the origin server,<br>
-utilize CDNs to store static content like images and videos in multiple regions and serve them from the fastest network.
+utilize CDNs to cache them in multiple regions and serve them from the fastest network.

 # Scaling
 Ensure that the server architecture is designed to scale as the number of users grows.